TheMariday/marimapper/README.md

 - 🪨 Make sure that your camera is stable and won't move, try mounting it on a tripod if you can
 - 💡 Make sure there are no light sources in your cameras view, tape up power leds and notification lights
+- 🤖 Experiment with available software and hardware controls like aperture, shutter speed, gamma, etc., the goal being dimming the background and highlighting LED pixels
 - ✋ Make sure you can move your camera around without changing the layout of your leds, even a small nudge can throw off the reconstructor!